 Payment – Tatshenshini River Rafting Fee:

-Payment can be made at any FrontCounter BC office by debit, cheque, money order or credit card (VISA, MasterCard or American Express).
-For payments by credit card please contact the FrontCounter BC Smithers Regional office at 250-847-7356.
-For a list of FrontCounter BC office locations, please visit our website at FrontCounter BC Locations.
+Payment can be made at the FrontCounter BC Smithers Regional Office by debit, cheque, money order or credit card (VISA, MasterCard or American Express).
+For payments by credit card please contact the FrontCounter BC Smithers Regional office either in person or by phone at 250-847-7356.
 Please note, credit card payments will not be accepted by email or fax.

 Fee payment must be made a minimum of 30 days prior to your departure date.
 A receipt will be issued.
 Our agency will also forward a copy as proof of payment to the Yakutat Ranger Station in Glacier Bay National Park and Preserve.
 Payment of this fee is a condition of the permit issued to you by the US National Park Service (Condition 11.
 “Permittee must comply with all applicable Canadian permitting regulations and user fee payments for Kluane National Park in the Yukon and Tatshenshini-Alsek Park in British Columbia”).
 You must also carry a copy of this receipt with you while on your river trip.